Tax Revenue Sharing Agreements for Jurisdictions

 RTC section 7213 requires a local agency to publish the information submitted to CDTFA about each tax revenue sharing agreement on its website.
 It also requires a hyperlink to the internet webpage containing the information to be present and visible on the homepage of the local agency's website at all times.

-RTC section 7213 requires CDTFA to publish the information reported to CDTFA about each tax revenue sharing agreement on CDTFA's website on or before June 1, 2025, and annually thereafter.
+RTC section 7213 requires CDTFA to publish the information reported to it about each tax revenue sharing agreement.
+Starting June 1, 2025, and updated annually, this information is available on the Revenue Tax Sharing Agreement Reported by Jurisdictions, which is located on CDTFA's Open Data Portal.

 Local Agency (Jurisdiction) Code Lookup (5 digits)